juliorojas81871/portfolio/README.md

 # Description:
-This code is a portfolio that use REact and material-ui If anyone want see this code, [please click at this link](https://juliorojas81871.github.io/.
+This code is a portfolio that use React and material-ui If anyone want see this code, [please click at this link](https://juliorojas81871.github.io/.

 # Steps to get code to run: